 Shade Structures or shelters are important for all users to help block the rain and offer needed shade.
-This is especially vital during summer months.

 Transit stop amenities are provided by VTA.
 Examples can be found along Great America Parkway, where bus stops include small shelters with a bench.
 Not all stops offer these amenities, however, especially where the sidewalks are narrower and there is not enough right of way to accommodate them.